One Health: The interface of humans, animals, and the environment

 One Heath will help you to develop your understanding of the environmental, economic and social impacts of pests and diseases, enabling you to tackle complex problems surrounding food safety, the control of zoonotic diseases and biosecurity.
 These are highly sought after skills in government officials, researchers and workers employed across health sectors at local, national, and global levels.

 Our free taster module, Global Biosecurity for One Health provides an overview of these issues, giving you a feel for the full Graduate Certificate in One Health qualification.
 This degree is hosted online through our digital learning partner, FutureLearn, a global social learning platform that offers a flexible, highly-interactive digital learning experience.

 I have thoroughly enjoyed the course!
 I love learning about all of the different biosecurity measures taken around the globe.
-I definitely have more of an appreciation for biosecurity nowMichaela Johnson, Graduate Certificate in One Health
+I definitely have more of an appreciation for biosecurity nowMichaela, Graduate Certificate in One Health

 Studying the course online